 Common Name: Plume Poppy

-Macleaya cordata is a Perennial up to 2.00 metres tall.
+Macleaya cordata is a perennial plant that can grow up to 2.00 metres tall.

 The sap is very poisonous[